As aging farmers retire, lawmakers explore how to boost beginning producers

 At the time, nearly a million more farmers were within a decade of the milestone retirement age of 65.

-The census found that 27% of farmers qualify as “new and beginning producers,” with 10 years or less of experience in agriculture.
+The census found that 27 percent of farmers qualify as “new and beginning producers,” with 10 years or less of experience in agriculture.
 Most of those farmers have operations that are smaller than average, both in terms of acres and value of production, according to USDA.

-Members of the House Agriculture Committee said they are particularly interested in whether young, beginning or underserved farmers have access to credit, so they can get started in the high-capital world of agriculture.

 “The cost of entry is incredibly high and can act as a barrier to entry for these new agriculturalists trying to start or grow their farm operations.”